Woojoo Na

 2018 n2c2 challenge

-In this challenge, we proposed a model for detecting Adverse Drug Events and Medication Extration in EHRs.
-We exploited CNN architecture and a character level word embedding model to demonstrate a robust approach to concept extraction and relation extraction.
+In this challenge, we proposed a model for detecting Adverse Drug Events and Medication Extraction in EHRs.
+We exploited CNN architecture and a character-level word embedding model to demonstrate a robust approach to concept extraction and relation extraction.

 Undergraduate Summer research